daniel-butler-irl/VS_Code_Catalog_Json_Editor/README.md

-# IBM Catalog JSON Editor
+# IBM Catalog Tools

 > ⚠️ **WARNING**: This extension is in active development.
 While stable for production use, new features are regularly added.
 Please report any issues on the GitHub repository.

 ## Overview

-IBM Catalog JSON Editor is a Visual Studio Code extension designed to streamline the management and editing of `ibm_catalog.json` files.
-Tailored for IBM Cloud architects and developers, this extension offers an intuitive side panel that visualizes the JSON structure in a tree format, facilitating easy navigation, editing, and IBM Cloud integration.
+IBM Catalog Tools is a Visual Studio Code extension that provides a comprehensive set of tools for developing offerings in the IBM Cloud Catalog.
+Originally focused on JSON editing, this extension now offers enhanced capabilities including pre-release management, dependency handling, and IBM Cloud integration.
+The intuitive side panel visualizes the JSON structure in a tree format, facilitating easy navigation, editing, and seamless integration with IBM Cloud services.

 ## Features

-1. **File Management**
+1. **JSON Structure Management**
    - Auto-detection of `ibm_catalog.json` files in the workspace
    - Create new catalog files with a default structure
    - Real-time file system watching and synchronization